jzerbe/jzerbe.github.com/_posts/2009-12-24-mediatomb-12-on-debian-5-for-directv-mediashare-dlna.md

     update-rc.d mediatomb defaults

 ###explanation###
-The idea is that the default MediaTomb install found in the repos (version 11) doesn't support transcoding quite right for the DirecTV HR2x.
+The idea is that the default MediaTomb install found in the repos (version 11) doesn\'t support transcoding quite right for the DirecTV HR2x.
 So we do an install from the repos for a bunch of dependencies for the latest code (version 12) that we then checkout from the project SVN repo.
 A new configuration script that I built is downloaded and installed.
 It has support for transcoding ogg, mp3, flac, flv, avi, mkv, mov,